-- 6.81 Householder applications give rise to the opportunity for people to adapt and change their homes to suit their needs or aspirations without necessitating the need to move home.
+6.81 Householder applications give rise to the opportunity for people to adapt and change their homes to suit their needs or aspirations without necessitating the need to move home.
 They fulfil an important role in responding to housing need through the effective use of developed land, providing a wide range of design responses and forms of development.

-Extensions (including outbuildings) have the potential to affect the built character of an area, its quality and appearance, and the amenity of local occupiers.
-Householder proposals have a potentially significant impact on the lives of applicants and their neighbours including their health and wellbeing. - 6.82 The planning rules for residential extensions are extensive, so advice should be sought before proceeding with any development.
-They include, but are not limited to: - No more than half the area of land around the original house should be built upon.82 - No extension should sit forward of a wall forming the principal elevation. - The materials to be used should in keeping with the original structure. - If the development is within two metres of a boundary, the eaves must not be higher than three metres. - Rear extensions must not exceed more than three metres in depth, or four metres if it is a detached property. - Two storey extensions should be no closer than seven metres to the boundary. - Within the curtilage of a listed building any outbuilding will require planning permission. - 6.83 Planning portal provides a simple and useful resource as a starting point to residents determining what type of planning application (if any) is required.
+Extensions (including outbuildings) have the potential to affect the built character of an area, its quality and appearance, and the amenity of local occupiers.80 Householder proposals have a potentially significant impact on the lives of applicants and their neighbours including their health and wellbeing.

+- 6.82 The planning rules for residential extensions are extensive, so advice should be sought before proceeding with any development.
+They include, but are not limited to: - No more than half the area of land around the original house should be built upon.81 - No extension should sit forward of a wall forming the principal elevation. - The materials to be used should in keeping with the original structure. - If the development is within two metres of a boundary, the eaves must not be higher than three metres. - Rear extensions must not exceed more than three metres in depth, or four metres if it is a detached property. - Two storey extensions should be no closer than seven metres to the boundary. - Within the curtilage of a listed building any outbuilding will require planning permission. - 6.83 Planning portal provides a simple and useful resource as a starting point to residents determining what type of planning application (if any) is required.
 The Council operates a householder inquiry service available for a limited fee, or alternatively advice could be obtained from an independent suitably qualified planning professional.
 It is recommended that residents consult one of these resources before proceeding with works to extend or alter a home to avoid unnecessary enforcement action. - 6.84 Permitted Development Rights (works you can carry out without the need for planning permission) for the extension or alteration of homes are set out in General Permitted Development Order 2015 (see Schedule 2, Parts 1 and 2).
 This covers an array of development proposals including (but not limited to), rear and side extensions, dormer extensions and other amendments to roofs, garages, car ports, sheds, and porches. - 6.85 Permitted development rights may vary depending on location.
 There are limitations to permitted development rights depending on the scale and type of the alteration/extension sought.
 Prior Approval from the Council may be required before certain forms of development can take place.
-Such proposals are subject to a limited range of tests and consultation before being allowed to take place.
+Such proposals are subject to a limited range of tests and consultation before being allowed to take place. - 6.86 The requirements of Policy DM24 are only applicable to alterations/extensions which exceed the thresholds outlined in the General Permitted Development Order.
+The policy is applicable to householder proposals within defined settlement boundaries, the open countryside, and the Forest of Bowland National Landscape.
+Proposals relating to land designated Green Belt will be assessed in accordance with Policy SP05.

-81 Outbuildings is the term used to describe detached garages, sheds, playhouses, and greenhouses, as well as many other ancillary garden structures for a purpose a purpose incidental to the enjoyment of the dwelling house.
+80 Outbuildings is the term used to describe detached garages, sheds, playhouses, and greenhouses, as well as many other ancillary garden structures for a purpose a purpose incidental to the enjoyment of the dwelling house.
 It also includes granny flats.

-82 The term original house refers to the house as it was first built, or as it stood on 1 July 1948 (if it was built before that date).
+81 The term original house refers to the house as it was first built, or as it stood on 1 July 1948 (if it was built before that date).
 Although you may not have built an extension to the house, a previous owner may have done so.